InternetHealthReport/gsoc/ideas.md

 -----------------------------------
 ### Integration of Internet Yellow Pages data

-**Brief explanation:** The Internet Yellow Pages (http://iyp.iijlab.net) is an IHR project that aims to maintaining a knowledge graph for network resources.
+**Brief explanation:** The Internet Yellow Pages (IYP: http://iyp.iijlab.net) is an IHR project that aims to maintaining a knowledge graph for network resources.
 The goal of this GSoC project is to import and display IYP data for networks, IP prefixes, and countries monitored by IHR.

 **Expected results:**
+- Matching IHR monitored resources to IYP items
-- Generic SPARQL queries for extracting relevant information about a network resources
+- Generic SPARQL queries for extracting relevant information about monitored resources
 - Widgets on IHR website for displaying data related to a selected resource
-- (optional) Simple interface to browse IYP knowlege graph
+- (optional) Simple interface to explore IYP knowlege graph

 **Knowledge Prerequisite:** javascript, VueJS, SPARQL

-**Project size:** 175 hours
+**Project size:** 175 hours (350 hours if planning to add the browsing interface)

-**Difficulty:** Easy
+**Difficulty:** Easy/Medium

 **Contact:** Romain Fontugne (romain@iij.ad.jp),  Emile Aben (emile.aben@ripe.net)